-The Company is conducting a Phase 1 clinical study of an intravenous formulation ("IVF") of DMT for the treatment of stroke in the Netherlands at the Centre for Human Drug Research ("CHDR") in Leiden.
-The Company commenced screening subjects on November 16, 2022 and dosed the first subject in the clinical study in January 2023, with dosing in the first cohort completed in February 2023, the second cohort completed in April 2023 and third cohort completed in June 2023.
+On September 12, 2022, the Company announced it received approval to conduct a Phase 1 clinical study of an intravenous formulation ("IVF") of DMT for the treatment of stroke in the Netherlands from the Stichting Beoordeling Ethiek Biomedisch Onderzoek ("BEBO"), an independent Medical Research Ethics Committee ("MREC").
+The trial is being conducted at the Centre for Human Drug Research ("CHDR") in Leiden.
+DMT is a known psychedelic compound that is part of the tryptamine family.
+The Company commenced screening subjects on November 16, 2022, with dosing in the first cohort completed in February 2023, the second cohort completed in April 2023 and third cohort completed in June 2023.